russelldj/SmokeDetectorOptimization/README.md

 ## Overview
 Most of the results can be seen using jupyter notebooks which run in your browser.

 Currently the most useful files are `SphericalProjectionExperiments.ipynb` and `vis_3D.py`.
+An example using the new style is in `SimpleOptimization.ipynb`

 An initial toy example that we used at the beginning is presented in `ToyExample.ipynb`.
 An example of actually optimizing based on the 2D plane but using a quadratic time to alarm function is shown in `QuadraticExample.ipynb`.